Which is better: the Hamburg or New York Steinway?

 Many pianists and Steinway technicians agree on this, especially regarding the damper pedal.
 Now for all Steinways, it is a simpler mechanism with less perceived travel and more accurate pedaling, easier to regulate and repair.

 “There is one other minor difference worth noting, though it doesn’t affect the tone of the piano,” says Brendan.
-“The Hamburg pianos’ pin block has a single strata of mahogany among the hard rock maple stratas.
+“The Hamburg pianos’ pin block has a single stratum of mahogany among the hard rock maple stratas.
 This may be a carryover from the time when sourcing certain woods was difficult during the earlier part of the 20th Century.”

 Finally, much has been made by some writers of the “Renner Action” in Hamburg Steinways Brendan notes that, while it is true that these actions used to be contracted out to Renner in Germany, today is a different story.
 Like the O.S.
 Kelly Foundry in Springfield, Renner was bought by Steinway in 2018-19 to guarantee the same high quality of Steinway actions worldwide.